-The most important form of air allution in this province is the kind seople inflict on themselves when they whale the harmful substances in tobacco smoke.
+The most important form of air allution in this province is the kind ecople inflict on themselves when they nhale the harmful substances in tobacco smoke.

-Lung function surveys - conducted in many Manitoba communities and industries as a joint project of the Sanatorium Board of Manitoba and the University of Manitoba - have disclosed a high incidence of chronic obstructive pulmonary disease in cigarette smokers, Dr. Cherniack said.
-Since 1968 the surveys have covered 55,000 people living in many different parts of the province, employed in many kinds of occupations, and ranging in age from 18 to 85.
+Lung function surveys - conducted in many Manitoba communities and industries as a joint project of the Sanatorium Board of Manitoba and the University of Manitoba - have disclosed a high incidence of chronic obstructive pulmonary disease in cigproximately 10 percent have been notified of abnormal findings and advised to consult a physician.